Ishratnoori/CampusEventScheduler/README.md

 # Campus Event Scheduler

-A desktop application for managing and participating in campus events.
+A Python-based desktop application with a MySQL backend to help universities and colleges organize and manage campus events.

 ## Deployment Instructions